Fieldbus & Industrial Networking

 There are some very good reasons why this is great strategy:

-• As discussed in previous articles, valves are largely mechanical devices and are ‘the weakest link’ in a control loop.
-Valves can suffer from all sorts of problems.
-Typically, 70 to 75% of all control valves are generally suffering from some sort of problem, such as hysteresis, nonlinear installed characteristics, incorrect sizing and stickiness to name just a few.
-(These have been discussed in detail in many of my articles).
+• As discussed exhaustively in my articles, valves are largely mechanical devices and are ‘the weakest link’ in a control loop.
+They can suffer from all sorts of problems.
+Typically 70 to 75% of all control valves are generally suffering from some sort of problem, such as hysteresis, nonlinear installed characteristics, incorrect sizing and stickiness, to name just a few.
+These have been discussed in detail in many of my articles.

-In a stand-alone control loop, the controller output (PD) sends a signal to the positioned/actuator/valve combination, which is effectively instructing it to pass a certain amount of the product passing through it to satisfy the control requirements.
-The signal merely opens the valve to a certain position that is proportional to the value of the PD, and it is by no means certain that the valve was sized and calibrated correctly so that it is passing the desired quantity through it.
-One of the main reasons that the flow control loop is incorporated is to ensure that the correct amount of product passes through the valve.
-If the correct amount is not achieved, then the feedback controller will carry on moving the valve until the PV process variable (PV) reaches reach set point (SP).
+• In a stand-alone control loop the controller output (PD) sends a signal to the positioned/actuator/valve combination, which is effectively instructing it to pass a certain amount of the product passing though it so as to satisfy the control requirements.
+In reality the signal merely opens the valve to a certain position that is proportional to the value of the PD, and it is by no means certain that the valve was sized and calibrated correctly so that it actually is passing the desired quantity though it.
+One of the main reasons that the flow control loop is incorporated is to ensure that the correct amount of product does actually pass through the valve.
+If the correct amount is not achieved then the feedback controller will carry on moving the valve until the PV process variable (PV) does actually reach set point (SP).

-The next reason why this is a good strategy is the fact that cascade control is normally used on processes with relatively slow dynamics.
-Now again, as discussed in previous articles, a fact of life in feedback control is that whereas processes with fast dynamics can be controlled reasonably quickly, slow processes can only be controlled slowly.
+• The next reason as to why this is a good strategy is the fact that cascade control is normally used on processes with relatively slow dynamics.
+Now again as discussed in previous articles a fact of life in feedback control is that whereas processes with fast dynamics can be controller reasonably quickly, slow processes can only be controlled slowly.
 Instability will result if you try and speed up the control.
-This means that if the valve does not pass the correct amount of product through it, then the temperature controller can only correct for that as well in a very slow manner.
-Flow control, on the other hand, generally has extremely fast dynamics relative to slow procedures like temperature and pH, and that means that the cascade secondary flow controller can quickly get the valve to the correct position.
-The primary controller, which is there to handle the control of a generally much slower process, would, on its own, take much longer to get an imperfect valve to the correct position.
-Therefore, the cascade secondary flow loop gets the valve to the correct position relatively quickly, so the valve problem does not adversely impact the slower temperature process.correct position
+This means that if the valve does not pass the correct amount of product though it, then the temperature controller can only correct for that as well in a very slow manner.
+Flow control on the other hand generally has extremely fast dynamics relative to slow procedures like temperature and pH, and that means that the cascade secondary flow controller can quickly get the valve to the correct position.
+The primary controller, which is there to handle the control of a generally much slower process, would on its own,take much longer to get an imperfect valve to the correct position.
+Therefore the cascade secondary flow loop gets the valve to the correct position relatively quickly, so the valve problem does not impact adversely on the slower temperature process.

 People often ask me how to go about tuning cascade loops.
 It is very simple, and the procedure is to start with the secondary control loop.
 One puts the set point of the controller of this loop into Local, so it is not affected by the master controller, and then one performs the normal open and closed loop tests on this loop.